MainStage (software): Release history

 The first version of MainStage was introduced on September 12, 2007, alongside Logic Studio.

 The second version, MainStage 2, was released on July 23, 2009, along with updated releases of many of the other applications in the Logic Studio package.
 Version 2.1 released in January 2010, introduced a 64-bit mode.
 Since version 2.2, updates are available only from the Mac App Store.

-MainStage 3 was released alongside Logic Pro X on July 16, 2013 as a paid update and available only as a download from the Mac App Store.
+MainStage 3 was released alongside Logic Pro X on July 16, 2013, as a paid update and available only as a download from the Mac App Store.
 There is a free iPad companion app available designed for use with Logic Pro X, MainStage 3 and GarageBand, which can act as a hardware controller for various parameters.

 With the release of the version 3.5 on November 12, 2020, the long-standing compatibility with OS X 10.9 or later was dropped due to the new requirement of Metal; MainStage became only available for 10.15 or later.
 With the release of the version 3.6 on March 14, 2022, MainStage was only available for Big Sur and Monterey.
-As of version 3.6.3, only Monterey (12.3 or later) and Ventura are supported.
+As of version 3.6.5 released in November 2023, support for Monterey is dropped and the software is only available for Ventura (13.5 or later) and Sonoma.